Lucas-lufa/LJF-Innovation/solutionReport.md

 Bespoke has the potential for the best out come but you need a high skill level, personal developing for each platform, know exactly what is needed or have a lot of time to prototype.
 High skill and long time can make it expensive, this might be best when the projects know what works and what it exactly needs.

+Because it is green field and it will evolve as the project grows it is a lot better to have something that has prioritises prototyping and then deployment on to many platforms.

 ### Backend